 4. Respond to the confirmation email with your resume and references.

 All correspondence must be via email.

 WILDNorth’s staff thanks you for your interest in our volunteer internship program.
 All applicants will go through an application, screening, and interview process.
-Successful candidates will then attend an orientation, in class training, and onsite training.
+Successful candidates will then attend an orientation, and onsite training.